-can be caused by two effects: the loss of temporal coherence in each cilium (i.e., each cilium is not a perfect oscillator, and we can imagine a stochastic drift in its phase) or the averaging over regions that are poorly phase locked and have slightly different CBFs.
-We can think of these, respectively, as the synchronization scales in time and space.
+A DDM analysis of the full-field returns $D(q, \tau)$ signals that have a clear frequency and a damping, Fig. 6b.
+In airway cells, this cilia beating frequency (CBF) is approximately 15 Hz, and is a property that could be easily probed by many different analysis approaches.
+The damping in the $D(q, \tau)$ data can be caused by two effects: the loss of temporal coherence in each cilium (i.e. each cilium is not a perfect oscillator, and we can imagine a stochastic drift in its phase); or, the averaging over regions that are poorly phase locked and have slightly different CBF.
+We can think of these respectively as the synchronization scales in time and space.
 An extension of the standard DDM approach, which was named "multiscale DDM" was proposed to pick up separately the temporal and spatial scales of synchronization.
 Multiscale DDM consists of performing DDM over a whole series of different windows (tilings of the image).
-The authors typically choose tiles of log-spaced size, ranging from the close to full frame down to a small tile, the choice of which limits the minimum wavevector that can be compared across tiles [in Fig. 6(c), from $480 \times 480$ down to $8 \times 8$ pixels].
-Then, separate $D(q, \tau){tile}$ signals are obtained and can be compared.
-In the particular case of cilia, see Fig. 5(c), the spatial scale of phase locking reflects itself in a strong dependence of the decay times as a function of the tile size.
-What the analysis is picking up is the fact that locally (within 20 $\mu$ m, i.e., inside the smallest tiles) cilia are strongly coupled and thus completely phase-locked, whereas at larger distances, this locking is progressively lost, so large tiles are averaging over multiple poorly phase-locked dynamics.
-The resulting decay time has a sigmoidal transition as a function of tile size, highlighting a spatial scale, which in the conditions of Fig. 6(c) corresponds to a few cell diameters.
-This is consistent with what is known from coupling mediated by fluid flow.
+The authors typically choose tiles of log-spaced size, ranging from the close to full frame down to a small tile, the choice of which limits the minimum wave-vector that can be compared across tiles (in Fig.6c, from 480x480 down to 8x8 pixels).
+Then, separate $D(q, \tau){tile}$ signals are

+Publishing dependence of the decay times as a function of the tile size.
+What the analysis is picking up is the fact that locally (within 20 microns, i.e. inside the smallest tiles) cilia are strongly coupled and thus completely phase-locked, whereas at larger distances this locking is progressively lost, so large tiles are averaging over multiple poorly phase-locked dynamics.
+The resulting decay time has a sigmoidal transition as a function of tile size, highlighting a spatial scale, which in the conditions of Fig. 6c corresponds to a few cell diameters.
+This is consistent with what is known from coupling mediated by fluid flow41.
 Generally, in a system that has a spatial scale for collective or coherent motion, one expects that scale to emerge as a feature when comparing the dynamics across tile sizes.
-We note that again, like the basic DDM approach, multiscale DDM remains a user-free automated analysis (once a general choice is made for a family of dynamics to be searched/fitted for).
-We expect multiscale DDM to be useful in other dynamically heterogeneous systems, well beyond motile cilia.
+We note that again, like the basic DDM approach, multiscale DDM remains a user-free automated analysis (once a general choice is made for a family of dynamics to be searched/fitted